 Exhibition Hours:

-A discussion event with an artist talk, guest speaker and a Q&A session with guests and participants working in media and politics.
-During this event we will have a professional discussion about the impact of the two industries in the real world and on the lives of the public.
-Register via this Google form to stay up to date with the details of the event and the names of the speakers.
+A discussion event about the impact of the two industries in the real world and on the lives of the public.
+Register via this Google form.

-On Friday, June 13, an invitation-only auction event will offer collectors a unique opportunity to acquire Nabipour’s original paintings.
-The evening includes a 10-course dinner (for 10 paintings), where the artist will provide insights into each artwork’s background, themes, and historical references.
-The 10-course dinner will be prepared and presented by Atelier Consommé.
+On Friday, June 13, an auction event will offer collectors a unique opportunity to acquire Nabipour’s original paintings.
+The evening starts with a 4-course dinner, where the artist will provide elaborate insights into each artwork’s background, themes, and historical references.
+The dinner will be prepared and presented by Atelier Consommé.
+The evening will then continue into a public auction moment where the public can join and bid on the remaining unpurchased paintings with a lower starting price

-Guests must register and purchase a ticket in advance through this Google form.
+For the dinner, the guests must register and purchase a ticket in advance through this Google form.
+Registration for the public auction is possible also through the same form.